quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 ```

 ### Improvements
 Despite the fact that it is the easier sorting algorithm and very simple implementation, we still can add one improvement here.
-As you remember in our example on each pass we stop as soon as reach previously bubbled largest element.
-But in our implementation we have inner loop that iterates all elements in the array, even already sorted ones at the end of the array.
+As you remember in our example on each pass we stop as soon as reach previously bubbled the largest element.
+But in our implementation we have an inner loop that iterates all elements in the array, even already sorted ones at the end of the array.

-To fix this we need to reduce number of iterations for inner loop to skip these bubbled elements.
+To fix this we need to reduce the number of iterations for inner loop to skip these bubbled elements.
 And to accomplish this we need to count how many elements are already bubbled and update inner loop condition.
 So we will need to add one more variable to track the number of bubbled elements.

 Here is our final version:
 ```javascript